Xbox confirms four of its games are coming to other platforms

 Overall, Xbox says bringing these games to more platforms is a necessary part of the company’s larger goal to reach more players and grow the brand.

 “Over the next five or ten years, exclusive games, games that are exclusive to one piece of hardware, are going to be a smaller and smaller part of the game industry,” noted Spencer.

-Note: Update: 15/02/2024 at 3:28pm ET — Added more details from the podcast.
+These comments echo those made by Sony president Hiroki Totoki earlier this week.
+As part of the Japanese tech giant’s latest quarterly earnings release, Totoki expressed interest in bringing more PlayStation games to other platforms, including PC.

+Of course, the company reiterated that it still has many games planned only for Xbox and PC, several of which were detailed in last month’s Developer_Direct presentation.
+These include Senua’s Saga: Hellblade II, Indiana Jones and the Great Circle, Avowed and Ara: History Untold, which are all coming this year.

+Elsewhere in the podcast, Xbox said it will continue to support Game Pass alongside confirmation that it’s reached 34 million subscribers.
+It reiterated that the service will continue to only be available within its ecosystem — on Xbox and PC hardware and mobile devices through streaming.